-The Vienna International Arbitral Centre (VIAC) has announced that the Council for Enhancement of Arbitration of the Ministry of Justice, an advisory body under Russia’s Federal Law on Arbitration dated 29 December 2015 (Arbitration Law) has recommended granting it the status of a Permanent Arbitration Institution (PAI); the form of permit envisaged under the Arbitration Law.
-Once VIAC has been granted the government permit, it will be the first European arbitral institution recognized as a PAI under the Arbitration Law.
+The Vienna International Arbitral Centre (VIAC) has announced that the Council for Enhancement of Arbitration of the Ministry of Justice, an advisory body under Russia’s Federal Law on Arbitration dated 29 December 2015 ('the Arbitration Law'), has recommended granting it the status of a permanent arbitration institution (PAI); the form of permit envisaged under the Arbitration Law.
+Once VIAC has been granted the government permit, it will be the first European arbitral institution recognised as a PAI under the Arbitration Law.
 This development expands the choice of eligible arbitral institutions for Russian-related corporate disputes, thus benefiting users of arbitration in Austria and Russia.

 There are only four arbitration institutions in Russia that qualify as PAIs.
 In addition, in April 2019 the Hong Kong International Arbitration Centre (HKIAC) became the first foreign arbitral institution to qualify as such.
 VIAC is the second.
-As a PAI, it will become eligible under Russian law to administer arbitrations arising from certain categories of Russian “corporate disputes”, for example disputes arising from share purchase agreements and share pledge agreements relating to Russian companies, and arguably, disputes arising from Russian companies’ shareholders’ agreements.
+As a PAI, it will become eligible under Russian law to administer arbitrations arising from certain categories of Russian 'corporate disputes', for example disputes arising from share purchase agreements and share pledge agreements relating to Russian companies, and arguably, disputes arising from Russian companies’ shareholders’ agreements.
 This, as well as, arbitrations seated in Russia arising from non-corporate commercial disputes, which the VIAC can administer irrespective of the PAI status.
-(See an article by Alexey Yadykin published in GAR in relation to the issues and limitations faced by HKIAC, which would also be applicable to VIAC: https://globalarbitrationreview.com/article/1190723/the-hkiac%E2%80%99s-russian-permit-a-game-changer-for-russian-m-a-disputes).
+(See the Global Arbitration Review article by Alexey Yadykin in relation to the issues and limitations faced by HKIAC, which would also be applicable to VIAC).

 Our firm’s top rated international arbitration group combines strong arbitration practices in both Austria and Russia.
 Both offices can offer in-depth expertise into the specificities of VIAC and Russian law, making us uniquely suited to advise on Russian-related international arbitrations at VIAC.